Mordziarz/TrichofindR/README.md

 # Automatic TEF1-RPB2-ITS identification

-I developed an automated Trichoderma identification pipeline based on TEF1, RPB2, and ITS identification from FASTA sequences with a single-click upload.﻿
+I developed an automated Trichoderma identification pipeline based on TEF1, RPB2, and ITS identification from FASTA sequence.

 ```r
 MIST_identification <- MIST_identification(genome_path = "your_genome_sequence.fasta")